This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Batch Documentation 5.2.4! |

 This section highlights the major changes in Spring Batch 6.0.
 For the complete list of changes, please refer to the release notes.

-Spring Batch 6.0 includes the following features:
+Spring Batch 6.0 includes the following features and improvements:

 Dependencies upgrade